Decs42/nodejs-chat/README.md

 This project allows users to authenticate and gain a token to connect to a websocket that acts as a chat room.
-Then a user connects to the chat room they will be server a copy of the chat history A user will have the option to send a message and delete a message NodeJs test runner is used to run the test
+Then a user connects to the chat room they will be server a copy of the chat history A user will have the option to send a message and delete a message The connection between the clients and the server are in real time NodeJs test runner is used to run the test
 The application will be linted , tested and built on a push to the main branch Docker is used to create a container of mongDB we can use for the persistent storgae of data in the application